dsvua/experimentor/README.md

 # Delete all experiments
 kubectl delete experimentdeployment --all

-# Uninstall controller (Helm)
+# Uninstall controller
-helm uninstall experiment-controller -n experiment-system
+helm uninstall experiment-controller -n experimentor-system

-# Uninstall controller (Kustomize)
-make undeploy
-make uninstall
 ```

 ## Limitations

-- Experiment workloads are created in the same namespace as the ExperimentDeployment CR
+- Experiment workloads are created in the same namespace as the source workload
 - Service sharing works through label inheritance - custom service selectors may need adjustment
-- For Argo Rollouts, complex deployment strategies are simplified in experiment versions
+- Supports Deployment, StatefulSet, and Argo Rollout workloads (Rollouts require Argo Rollouts controller)
+- Cross-namespace experiments are supported but should be used carefully due to ServiceAccount constraints

 ## Development